population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 lockdowns were all associated with increased food insecurity [@Ceballos2021a; @Curi-Quinto2021; @Giacoman2021].

-There is more consensus on the negative effects on income and employment during the pandemic.
+There is more consensus on the negative effects on income and employment during the pandemic [@Schotte2023; @Mahmud2023].
-In Ghana, lockdowns significantly decreased employment and earnings [@Schotte2023].
-In western, rural Uganda, household income declined sharply during the initial lockdown, although, a year later, those without a business mostly recovered, while business-owning households still had significantly lower incomes [@Mahmud2023].
 This reduced income in the initial phases of the pandemic was associated with increased food insecurity in Uganda, particularly in rural areas [@Agamile2022].
 Furthermore, there is evidence that households tried to cope with the pandemic and lockdowns and through behavior changes, such as